Symmetric and antisymmetric components of polar-amplified warming

+LongRunMIP \citep{rugenstein_longrunmip_2019} comprises increased-\coo/ simulations from CMIP5-class GCMs spanning from one thousand to several thousand years.
+We analyze eleven of the twelve available with 1,000+ year integrations under \ftcoo/, which are listed in Table~\ref{table:longrunmip}.
+CESM104 from LongRunMIP was omitted because it is nearly the same as the above-noted CESM1 that we analyze separately.
+Nine of the LongRunMIP models ran under an abrupt \ftcoo/ and two under a 1\% increase per year to \ftcoo/.
+The latter two (ECHAM5MPIOM and MIROC32) also ran shorter abrupt \ftcoo/ simulations, and so for the first century when forcing and global-mean warming are modest under 1\%/yr we use the abrupt \ftcoo/ simulation, switching to the 1\% to \ftcoo/ simulation for subsequent periods.
+Output was available regridded to a common 2.5\(\times\)2.5\degr{} grid \citep[\cf/ Table~2 of][]{rugenstein_longrunmip_2019}.

-We analyze simulations performed in the National Center for Atmospheric Research (NCAR) Community Earth System Model (CESM), version 1.0.4, in its low-resolution configuration \citep{shields_low-resolution_2012}.
-It consists of the Community Atmosphere Model, version 4 (CAM4) with its spectral dynamical core truncated at T31 resolution (\(\sim\)\(3.75^\circ\times3.75^\circ\)) and with 26 vertical levels coupled to the Parallel Ocean Program version 2 (POP2) with \(\sim\)3\degr{} horizontal resolution and 60 vertical levels.
-We refer the interested reader to \citet{shields_low-resolution_2012} for additional details.
+We include with the LongRunMIP models the 3,000-yr \ftcoo/ simulation in CESM1 referred to in the Introduction.
+This is version 1.0.4 of the model in its low-resolution configuration \citep{shields_low-resolution_2012}.
+It consists of the Community Atmosphere Model, version 4 with its spectral dynamical core truncated at T31 resolution (\(\sim\)\(3.75^\circ\times3.75^\circ\)) and with 26 vertical levels coupled to the Parallel Ocean Program version 2 (POP2) with \(\sim\)3\degr{} horizontal resolution and 60 vertical levels.

-A standard preindustrial control simulation spans 3,000 years.
-The perturbation simulations comprise standard instantaneous \coo/ increase simulations of 2, 4, 8, and 16\(\times\) preindustrial concentrations, each run for 3,000 years, along with 800-yr simulations in which cloud albedo is modified that are detailed in Section~\ref{sec:bf14_2-17}.

-We analyze temporal averages over years 1-10 and 21-100 (periods during which both the atmosphere and ocean are rapidly responding), 701-800 (during which the atmosphere is in a nearly statistically steady state but the ocean remains slowly varying), and years 2901-3000 (at which time the deep ocean has nearly equilibrated).
-These are similar to the four timescales identified by \citet{armour_time-varying_2013} of the climate response to abrupt \coo/ doubling, although their ``equilibrium'' solution was obtained using a slab ocean model rather than running the full coupled model to equilibrium.
-Model drift in the control simulation is modest relative to the forced temperature responses in the \coo/ and perturbed albedo simulations (over the 3,000 years span of the control simulation, global-mean ocean temperature increases by \(\sim\)0.4~K).
-Therefore, for convenience responses at all timescales in the perturbation experiments are computed with respect to averages of the control over years 701-800.
+We focus on temporal averages over four time periods \citep[similar to those of][]{armour_time-varying_2013}: years 1-10 and 21-100 (during which both the atmosphere and ocean are rapidly responding), 701-800 (during which the atmosphere is in a nearly statistically steady state but the ocean remains slowly varying), and 2901-3000 (at which time the deep ocean has nearly equilibrated).
+All twelve GCMs extend through year 800 and five through year 3000.
+We refer to the final period as near-equilibrium, recognizing that the climate response would likely meaningfully evolve beyond three millennia in most models given the deep ocean's multi-millennial, diffusive equilibration timescale \citep{jansen_transient_2018}; the box model in Section~\ref{sec:box-model} highlights this.

-We decompose the surface temperature response and select other fields into components that are symmetric and antisymmetric about the equator.
-Symbolically for a given field \(\chi\),